rafiei91/Assignment---Scientific-Computing-using-Python-2/code_f/README.md

 ## funcs

-This file includes the functionf that is called by the implementation codes to receive a complex point and calculate the index of belonging to the Mandelbrot set.
+This file includes the functions that is called by the implementation codes to receive a complex point and calculate the index of belonging to the Mandelbrot set.

 The defined functions here are:

 - _Mf_ : for Naive version
 - _Mf_p_ : for Parallel version
-- _Mf_v_ : for Vectorised version
+- _Mf_v_ : for Vectorized version
 - _Mf_m_ : for Multi-processing version

 ## \__init__